Supporting Living Organ Donors Program

 - there may be some out-of-pocket administrative costs — such as tax and superannuation — but these are likely to be minimal

-- they must pay you for your leave, and will then be reimbursed by the program when you return to work
+- they must have id you for your leave, and the organisation will then be reimbursed by the program when you return to work

 - the program will reimburse up to 342 hours of leave at the national minimal wage, unless you are paid less than the national minimum wage

-- they will need to sign the claim form and provide evidence that you were paid for your time off, such as payslips
+- they will need to sign the application form and provide evidence that you were paid for your time off, such as payslips

 If you employer needs more information, they can contact us.